Mega Piranha

-Mega Piranha (also known as Megapiranha) is a 2010 science fiction comedy horror film produced by The Asylum.
+Mega Piranha (also known as Megapiranha) is a 2010 science fiction action film produced by The Asylum.

-It was directed by Eric Forsberg and stars Tiffany, Paul Logan and Barry Williams.
+It was directed by Eric Forsberg and Stuart Gillard and stars Tiffany, Paul Logan and Barry Williams.
 In the tradition of The Asylum's catalog, this film is a mockbuster of Piranha 3D.
 It was filmed in Belize, Central America.

 Plot

 The film focuses on the Orinoco River in Venezuela, where a strain of genetically modified piranha have escaped into an isolated tributary of the river.
 Through human interference of the local environment, the megapiranha manage to escape from their isolated spot and swim downstream, killing all that cross their path.
 The megapiranha gradually make their way towards Florida at the height of the tourist season.

 After the outbreak, a team including Special Agent Fitch and Sarah Monroe, work to contain the megapiranhas within Venezuela.
 They begin to get into trouble with the authorities when they attempt to cross over the Venezuelan border.
 Not having proper clearance and documentation, Special Agent Fitch resorts to using the diplomacy of his fist and drives off.
 He is pursued by Colonel Antonio Diaz in a high-speed chase through the jungle.
 Throughout the chase, Fitch alternates driving a Toyota Camry and Hyundai Elantra while Diaz is seen at different points in a GMC Jimmy, Chevrolet Suburban, Suzuki XL-7, and Ford Explorer.
 Fitch escapes by stealing a helicopter and heads to the International Super Bunker (ISB).
 During the journey, the helicopter runs out of fuel and Sarah Monroe rigs the emergency oxygen tank to the fuel line to make it to the ISB safely.